 - 62 years of age or older

-- Must be current on mortgage payments, little history of late payments in past few years
+- Must be current on mortgage payments, with minimal history of late payments over the past few years

 - Must be free from federal debt

-- Some potential credit requirements that vary by lender, though non-traditional credit reports are often allowed
+- Some potential credit requirements vary by lender, though non-traditional credit reports are often allowed

 Are These Programs Right for You?

 First, you’ll have to determine if you (and your home) meet the requirements of the reverse mortgages and HELOCs that are explained above.
 If your credit history is less-than-stellar, you may have a hard time qualifying for those loans, but that doesn’t mean that you don’t have monetary assets in the form of your home equity.
-If these programs aren’t right for you, check out Sell and Stay, a new residential sale-leaseback program that allows you to tap your home equity, without moving or digging deeper into debt.
+If these programs aren’t right for you, consider a residential sale-leaseback program that allows you to tap your home equity, without moving or digging deeper into debt.

 To determine which solution will work best for your needs, consult a financial advisor to learn more about HELOCs, reverse mortgages, and sale-leaseback programs.